About This Chapter

 6. The Benefits of Assuming Good Intentions in Sales

 Being a great salesperson requires many interpersonal skills, including assuming good intentions of clients.
-This lesson discusses several factors that help to see the good in customers.
+This lesson discusses several factors that help you see the good in customers.

 7. Techniques for Assisting Customers in the Selling Process